tam159/generative_ai/llm/rag/README.md

 The Agent can consist of some key components:
 - The Agent Core: This is the central component of the agent responsible for making decisions.
 It is powered by the LLM and a prompt that includes the agent's personality, background context, and prompting strategies.
 - Tools and Toolkits: Tools are functionalities that the agent can access and utilize to perform specific tasks.
 Toolkits are collections of related tools that work together to accomplish specific objectives.
 There are two important design considerations around tools:
-  - Giving the agent access to the right tools
+  - Giving the agent access to the right tools.
-  - Describing the tools in a way that is most helpful to the agent
+  - Describing the tools in a way that is most helpful to the agent.

 There are some types of agents we should first start with:
 - [ReAct](https://python.langchain.com/docs/modules/agents/agent_types/react)